wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 ## Usage

 The `linkauth` method is available on any [Account](/docs/account-kit/account) instance.
-It can be used as follows:
+Here is an example of how to use it:

 ```typescript
 const action = testAccount.linkauth('eosio.token', 'transfer', 'active');